Home Cars Page 28

 Registration Fees

-North Dakota registration fees vary based on the type of vehicle you own.
-Passenger cars have a base fee of $49.00.
+New Mexico registration fees vary based on the type of vehicle you own.
+The base fee for passenger cars and trucks with a weight of up to 3,000 pounds is $27.00.
 Additional fees may apply for vehicles over specific weights and ages.

 Conclusion